 This interview was recorded in a studio in Orchestra Hall on February

 21, 1989.
 Portions (along with recordings) were used on WNIB later

 that day, and again in 1990, 1995 and 2000.
 This transcription

 was made and posted on this website in 2011.

 To see a full list (with links) of interviews which have been transcribed and posted on this website, click here.

 Award - winning broadcaster Bruce Duffie was with WNIB, Classical 97 in Chicago from 1975 until its final moment as a classical station in February of 2001.
-His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM, as well as on Contemporary Classical Internet Radio.You are invited to visit his website for more information about his work, including selected transcripts of other interviews, plus a full list of his guests.
+His interviews have also appeared in various magazines and journals since 1980, and he now continues his broadcast series on WNUR-FM.You are invited to visit his website for more information about his work, including selected transcripts of other interviews, plus a full list of his guests.
 He would also like to call your attention to the photos and information about his grandfather, who was a pioneer in the automotive field more than a century ago.
 You may also send him E-Mail with comments, questions and suggestions.